kamranahmedse/developer-roadmap/content/guides/design-patterns-for-humans.md

 echo $cloned->getCategory(); // Mountain sheep
 ```

-Also you could use the magic method `__clone` to modify the cloning behavior.
+Also, you could use the magic method `__clone` to modify the cloning behavior.

 **When to use?**